Polight/lego/docs/README.md

 </script>
 ```

-🚀 Lego Web-Components, the Native and Future-Proof Web-Components Library.
+🚀 Lego Web Components, the Native and Future-Proof Web Components Library.

-Lego is a web-component library that allows you to build HTML elements easily and compile them to native HTML elements.
+Lego is a Web Component library that allows you to build HTML elements easily and compile them to native HTML elements.

 The whole library runs within the browser.

-To know more, go to [the documentation](https://lego.js.org/) to install and create native web-components.
+To know more, go to [the documentation](https://lego.js.org/) to install and create native Web Components.

 --